Dr. Neurosymbolic, or: How I Learned to Stop Worrying and Accept Statistics: Variational Method

 \section{Variational Method}

-Computing and maximizing the generative distribution (e.g., $p(\rx)$) requires computing the integral/summation over the variables it depends on (e.g., $\rz$).
-Such integration is known to be intractable because of the high-dimensional vectors latent variables, thus practical implementation should maximize $p(\rx)$ approximately.
-To estimate the integral naively, we should sample a large number of their values (Monte Carlo sampling) which is exponential to the number of dimensions.

-To my surprise, while most statistical / Machine Learning textbooks mention this intractability, they rarely mention the exact complexity class of this problem, which is annoying.
-Computing the probability $p(\rx)$ is typically called \emph{probabilistic inference} (PI), and PI is known to be in a complexity class called \#\textbf{P}-complete \cite{dagum1993approximating,roth1996hardness,dagum1997optimal} which is at least as hard as \textbf{NP}-complete. \#\textbf{P}-completeness is shown by a reduction to \#SAT (counting SAT) \cite{valiant1979complexity}, which is a problem of counting the number of solutions to a CNF formula, by assuming all random variables are boolean.
+To maximize $\E_{q(x)}p(x)$, machine learning algorithms must compute the generative model $p(x)$, which requires computing the integral/sum over the latent variables, e.g., $p(x)=\int p(x|z)p(z)dz$.
+This is called Probabilistic Inference (PI): \begin{defi}[Probabilistic Inference] Compute $p(\rx=x)$. \end{defi} This integration is ``intractable'' when the latent variables are high-dimensional.
+To my surprise, although most textbooks mention this, they rarely mention its exact complexity class.
+PI is \#\textbf{P}-complete \cite{dagum1993approximating,roth1996hardness,dagum1997optimal} which is at least as hard as \textbf{NP}-complete. \#\textbf{P}-completeness is shown by a reduction to \#SAT (counting SAT) \cite{valiant1979complexity}, a problem of counting all solutions to a CNF formula, by assuming all random variables are boolean.
 Informally, \#SAT is compiled to PI as follows: Given a \#SAT instance, we convert each variable $v_i$, each clause $C_j$, and the satisfiability of the formula $T$, as a boolean random variable.
 Given a random assignments, $p(T=\text{true})$ equals to $\frac{\#\text{solutions}}{\#\text{all assignments}}$, thus PI can solve a \#SAT instance.
-Each iteration of machine learning algorithm requires solving a \#\textbf{P}-complete problem if done exactly.

-The variational method is a general framework that tackles this problem.
+To maximize $\E_{q(x)}p(x)$, each iteration of machine learning must solve a PI, a \#\textbf{P}-complete problem.
+To avoid this complexity, the \emph{variational method} instead computes its lower bound approximation (\emph{variational inference}).
 The most basic example of a variational method is a VAE \cite{kingma2014semi}.
 Variational methods use so-called \emph{variational distributions} to perform the approximation.
 Like many other statistical conventions, variational distributions are typically explained with interpretations rather than with formal definitions.
 I provide the definitions below: